tpm2dev/tpm.dev.tutorials/Intro/README.md

 On the "PC platform" (which includes x64 servers) the BIOS keeps a log of all the PCR extensions it has performed.
-The OS should keep its own log of extensions it performs.
+The OS should keep its own log of extensions it performs of PCRs reserved to the OS.
+Each application has to keep a log of the extensions of the PCRs allocated to it.
+Again, the TPM itself cannot do this.

 The eventlog documents how the PCRs evolved to their current state, whatever it might be.
 Since PCR extension values are typically digests,